Greece in the springtime

 Undoubtedly, Meteora is one of the most mystical places we ever saw.
 I wish we could spend several days, driving and hiking from one monastery to another.
 Meteora (from Greek ‘meteoro’- suspended in the air) is a complex of monasteries built on vertical cliffs above a valley (some cliffs are up to 1,200 feet high).
 Initially, in Meteora, there were twenty-four monasteries.
 Now, only six remain.

 We came to Meteora early in the morning.
 As the bus was climbing higher and higher, we could not see the town in the valley, because of the fog, and we did not realize how high we were.
 After a few minutes, the fog started to dissipate.

 We could not believe our eyes – the monastery we came to see was built on a sheer high cliff!
 Our tour included only that monastery because it had easy access by bus.
 By foot, we just had to cross a short bridge.
-It took the monks many years to build this particular monastery.
+Monks were building this particular monastery for many years.
 They had to use ropes, ladders, nets, baskets to bring the building materials to the very top of the cliff.
 For several centuries and even now it is a holy place for the Orthodox Christian pilgrims.

 Orthodox Easter in Greece

 There is another reason why spring is the best time to go to Greece.
 Spring events in this country include Orthodox Easter, widely celebrated throughout the country.
 Easter is the most sacred observance in the Greek Orthodox faith.